How to Prevent Liver Cirrhosis

 • Long-term use of certain medications

-Being aware of these risk factors can guide you on how to avoid cirrhosis and maintain optimal liver health.
+Being aware of these risk factors can guide you on how to prevent liver cirrhosis from getting worse and maintain optimal liver health.
 Lifestyle changes like avoiding alcohol and following a healthy diet can significantly reduce these risks.

 How to Avoid Liver Failure